 - energy balancing

 The movements or techniques used depend on the type of massage, whether it is a gentle or deep tissue massage.
 Gentle massage is ideal to unwind or to initiate or end a massage, while stronger and deep tissue massage is more directed to heal and treat chronic conditions.

-Perhaps the massage we are mostly familiar with for relaxation is the Swedish massage, that includes various manipulations tagged;
+Perhaps the massages we are most familiar with for relaxation is the Swedish massage, which includes various manipulations tagged;

 - Effleurage | Long and light gentle strokes.

 - Petrissage | Short and slightly stronger and faster movements than effleurage that may include picking or lifting and squeezing, pushing and also rolling of the skin.

 - Friction | Slow and controlled movements that go deeper into the tissues.